Next Chapter | Previous Chapter | Contents | Index

 when writing 16-bit code to run under MS-DOS or Windows 3.x.
 It covers how

-to link programs to produce
+to link programs to produce or

 files, how to write